Topics The "Regular Meeting with the European Federation of Pharmaceutical Industries and Associations (EFPIA)" was held.

 Mr. Koen Berden, Executive Director, International Affairs, EFPIA

 During the Q&A session, the audience asked what issues and agendas EFPIA is prioritizing for advocacy, to which he responded that he would like to review the orphan and pediatric drug regulations, improve incentives, and revise the regulations.
-In addition, one of the themes of the Pharmaceutical Strategy for Europe is the disclosure of information on access and R&D expenses, etc. The participants exchanged opinions on the impact of these issues on Japanese companies, how the Pharmaceutical Association should respond to them, and advice from the EFPIA.
+In addition, the JPMA exchanged opinions on the impact on Japanese companies, how the JPMA should respond to these issues, and advice from the EFPIA, etc., as one of the themes of the Pharmaceutical Strategy for Europe, which includes disclosure of information on access, R&D expenses, etc.

 Brexit